Sin #1: Deducting the wrong year for property taxes

 Sin #8: Filing incorrectly for energy tax credits

-If you made any eligible improvements in 2013, such as installing energy-efficient windows and doors, you may be able to take a 10% tax credit (up to $500; with some systems your cap is even lower than $500).
-But keep in mind, it’s a lifetime credit.
+If you made any eligible improvements in 2015 and 2016, such as installing energy-efficient heating and cooling system, you may be able to take a 10% tax credit, up to of $500.
+With some systems your cap is lower than $500.
+For instance, you can only claim $200 on windows.
+But keep in mind, this is a lifetime credit.
 If you claimed the credit in any recent years, you’re done.
-Fill out Form 5695.

 Sin #9: Claiming too much for the mortgage interest tax deduction